MeryemCiftciAly/my_sql_journey/03_projects/poverty-unemployment-analysis/documentation/poverty_dataset_dataquality.md

 - Project scope (New York counties only)
 - The need for clean, analyzable county-level data

-The Bronze layer is preserved as a faithful copy of the original dataset.
+The Bronze layer is preserved and remained unchanged as the original dataset.